matanamir/test-socket-server/README.md

 *stuck_partial_response*: Server will stop sending data (stuck) after receiving a request and after partial response data is sent for stuck_ms.
 This does not drop the connection until the timeout_ms passes or the client ends the connection.

+*stuck_action*: A function to call when the server gets "stuck".
+By default (null) it does nothing but wait till the stuck_ms expires.
+Note that the stuck_ms timeout is still in effect even if an action is provided.
+It is passed the connection object as a parameter.

 ## Install